theRealAph/ScopeLocals/README.md

 ## Goals

-- *Ease of use* — Providing a clear programming model to share data within and across threads in order to simplify reasoning about data flow.
+- *Ease of use* — Provide a clear programming model to share data within and across threads in order to simplify reasoning about data flow.
-- *Comprehensibility* — Making the lifetime of shared data more clearly visible in the program code.
+- *Comprehensibility* — Make the lifetime of shared data clearly visible in the program code.
-- *Performance* — Treating shared data as immutable so as to allow sharing among large numbers of threads.
+- *Performance* — Treat shared data as immutable so as to allow sharing among large numbers of threads.

 ## Non-Goals